Venice is the most amazing city. It's romantic, it's astonishing, it's sometimes crazy - it's like no other place on earth.

 Probably the biggest event in Venice in spring, and absolutely definitely not to be missed, is the annual 'Vogalonga'.
-It's held on the first Sunday after the Ascension - in 2010 that's 23 May - and it starts around 9a.m. in St Mark's basin.
+It's held on the first Sunday after the Ascension, and it starts around 9a.m. in St Mark's basin.

 It's the most amazing sight.
 Around fifteen hundred boats of all shapes, sizes, ages and colours descend upon the lagoon and all the canals of the city.
 Only boats powered by people are allowed, and to see the canals of the city covered in boats but without a single 'Vaporetto' around is one of the most amazing experiences Venice has to offer.